lunemec/eve-fuelbot/README.md

 # EVE-FuelBot

-I'm a discord bot, that will notify you when any of your structures is running out of fuel.
+I'm a discord bot, that will notify you when any of your structures are running out of fuel.

 When your structure is running out:
 ![FuelBot message example image](./message.jpg "FuelBot message example")